SaipulImdn/PHP-Network/README.md

 History
 -------
-This software was originally built in early 2007 for one of the projects we did at [Tremani](http://www.tremani.nl), a most excellent web design & web development agency based in charmingly beautiful Delft, the Netherlands.
+This software was originally built in early 2023 for one of the projects we did, a most excellent web design & web development agency based in charmingly beautiful Delft, the Netherlands.

 The goal of this project was to allow a user to determine the ‘[language reference level](http://en.wikipedia.org/wiki/Common_European_Framework_of_Reference_for_Languages)’ (i.e. the 'difficulty') of any given text.
 Basically, it will tell you if a given text is difficult to read or easy to understand, by looking at the complexity of the used language.